JanusHealthInc/test-click-application/README.md

 This application is a simple Windows Forms Application on .NET 6.0 that is meant to:

-1. Report the number of clicks that a user takes anywhere on their windows system to a click server
+1. Report the number of clicks that a user makes anywhere on their windows system to a click server
 2. Poll the click server to see what the aggregated number of the clicks is
 3. Allow the user to reset their click count

-The server in question: https://github.com/JanusHealthInc/node-click-counter
+The click server in question: https://github.com/JanusHealthInc/node-click-counter

 ## Interview Start: